ajberkley/cl-binary-store/README.md

 #### \*max-to-read\* default: 2GB

 The default amount of data we will restore.
 This is approximate, it is checked every 8K or so (or on a big cons'ing operation).

+#### \*allow-codespace-switching*\* default: NIL

+This adjusts the codespace based on what the restored file says it was written with instead of just using \*read-version\*

+#### \*read-version\* default: #x0001 the basic codespace for all Common Lisp objects

+This can be used to override the restoration with a user provided codespace in case the version was not written to the file.

+#### \*write-version\* default: #x0001 the basic codespace for all Common Lisp objects

+Specify what codespace to use during writing.
+Use \*output-magic-number\* so the file records what was used during writing.

 ### Extending the codespace